COVID vaccine may cause allergic reaction | DW | 11.12.2020

 The UK was the first country in the world to give a COVID vaccine emergency approval (EUA).
-The one that's been rolled out so far was developed by German pharmaceutical company, BioNTech, and its US partner, Pfizer.
+The one that's been rolled out so far was developed by the German pharmaceutical company BioNTech and its US partner, Pfizer.

 Almost the same day that it was approved, many hundreds of people got vaccinated — and two of them showed allergic reactions.